When Do Babies Understand Facial Expressions?

 When Not Recognizing Facial Expressions Is A Problem

-Scientists generally agree that, by the time an adolescent reaches age 16, he or she should be fairly comfortable identifying facial expressions across the emotional spectrum.
+Scientists generally agree that, by the time an adolescent reaches age 16, they should be fairly comfortable identifying facial expressions across the emotional spectrum.
 But in some cases, this skill never develops properly.
 Children with autism, for instance, tend to be less accurate at reading all facial expressions—even the most basic “happy, sad, angry” ones.

 There are several broad terms that describe people who cannot read emotions on their peers’ faces—emotional agnosia (inability to perceive facial expressions), prosopagnosia (face blindness), alexithymia (inability to describe or identify emotions)—but most of these conditions are symptoms of more complex psychological disorders.
 Brain damage can also play a role.

-But if your child can’t tell when you’re surprised or disgusted, he or she is probably perfectly healthy.
+But if your child can’t tell when you’re surprised or disgusted, they are probably perfectly healthy.
 However frustrating it may be that your kids can’t tell that you’re frustrated by looking at you—living in blissful ignorance of dad’s facial expressions is usually just part of growing up.